Shariatism: Pakistan

+Turkey

 Some books of Shariati have been translated into Turkish.
 Shariati serves as the "chief influence" on the organization Anti-Capitalist Muslims.
 According to Georg Leube, Shariati's post-modern literary style which "blurred the lines between transmission, critique and original thought", can be seen in The Black Book of Orhan Pamuk, although it is unknown whether Pamuk have read the works of Shariati or is actually influenced by them.